 WE ARE HERBICIDE AND COMMERCIAL FERTILIZER FREE.

-We use organic fertilizers (animal waste, compost, and wood ash) to build the farm’s biomass, fertility, and water-retention.
+We use organic fertilizers (animal waste, compost, charcoal, and wood ash) to build the farm’s biomass, fertility, and water-retention.

 WE ARE CRUELTY-FREE